Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/File_Globbing.md

 # Exclusionary Globbing
 Sometimes, we want to filter out files in a glob.
 The `[]` helps us to do this.
 If the first character in the brackets is a `!` or (in newer versions of bash) a `^`, the glob inverts, and that bracket instance matches characters that aren't listed.
-In this level we need to navigate to `cd /challenge/files` and run `/challenge/run` with all files that don't start with `p, w, or n!`.
+In this level we need to navigate to `cd /challenge/files` and run `/challenge/run` with all files that don't start with `p, w, or n`.
 We use the command `../run [!pwn]*` to list all the that do not start with `p,w,n`.
 > `../run` is equivalent to `/challenge/run` command